-Standing between 15-17 inches tall at the shoulder and weighing around 18 lbs on average, Boston Terriers are family favorites.
-After all, there’s a reason why they rank 21st on the American Kennel Club’s list of most popular breeds in America.
+Standing around 15-17 inches tall at the shoulder and weighing about 18 lbs, Boston Terriers are family favorites.
+After all, there’s a reason why they rank 21st on the AKC’s list of most popular breeds in the United States.

-However, this gentleman of the canine kingdom was not always like this.
-Rather, their origins were a bit dark when they were first developed.
-Overall, they were just a completely different dog, though still having similar physical characteristics.
+However, this “gentleman” of the canine kingdom was not always like this.
+Rather, their origins were a bit dark when they were first bred.

 What Boston Terriers Were Bred For